CU-ESIIL/OLC_hackathon_groupA/docs/index.md

 - We are all males
 - We like great food
-- We all attend Little Wound School
+- We love drinking water

 Our decision rule: